Science and technology in India: Science academies in India

 Founded in 1935 based on a proposal by the Indian Science Congress Association (ISCA) and National Institute of Science of India (NISI) with Meghnad Saha's blessings, Indian National Science Academy (INSA) is based in New Delhi, India.
-According to its charter, the historical aim of the INSA was to be similar to the Royal Society, London, a gathering of learned people to exchange ideas and further science.
+According to its charter, the historical aim of INSA was to be similar to the Royal Society, London, a gathering of learned people to exchange ideas and further science.

 Biosafety facilities in India

+Performance of Indian students in International Science Olympiads

+India's rank based on number of Gold Medals in last 10 years (2014–2023):